AI in Procurement

 New Supplier Identification

 Big data techniques enable new ways to identify, manage and utilize supplier data across public and private databases.
-Platforms such as Tealbook use machine learning to enhance supplier discovery based on information gained, cleansed and enriched from the Internet.
+Platforms such as Tealbook use machine learning to enhance supplier discovery based on information gained, cleansed, and enriched from the Internet.

 AI in Strategic Sourcing

-Training AI with Procurement Data
+Supervised learning with Procurement Data

 Most uses of artificial intelligence in business contexts require some human supervision.
 When you see implementations of AI in procurement, they are likely to involve supervised learning.
 In these cases, procurement experts are included to actively train machines to perform a specific task.